brendansparrow/brendansparrow-com/pages/contact.md

 ---

-Don’t hesitate to get in touch if you're looking for a web designer or have any queries about the work that I do.
+Please get in touch if you're looking for a web designer or have any queries about the work that I do.
 I am available for remote work and quotes are given on a project-by-project basis.